 - Great speed across the water and fast turning due to less surface area drag.

 - The time-tested design has been refined over the years and gets rave reviews from recreational paddlers.

 The advantages of the triple fin system are apparent when you consider how many instructors and outfitters have chosen it for their paddling programs.

 2+1 LRC SETUP

 ERS DUAL / SKYLAKE BLUE™ boards are designed and built for a high level of performance and have a fin system that can be tuned to the changing needs and paddling styles.
 The Advanced 2 + 1 setup has a center fin box compatible with all US Standard longboard fins and a pair of side fin boxes that accept the included “click fins” as well as a vast array of FCS 2 side fins.
 The 2+1 setup differs from the Thruster config when a longer center fin is used.
 When using three fins of the same length this setup would still be considered a Thruster setup.

 Advantages of the ERS DUAL / SKYLAKE BLUE™ 2 + 1 fin setup are:

-- It lets you use different fin configuration based on your needs and preferences.
-You can run a single center fin when speed is a priority, a long center fin and two side fins for stability in moving water, or two side fins and no center fin when you want to keep things loose and fast turning.
+- It lets you use different fin configurations based on your needs and preferences.
+You can run a single center fin when speed is a priority, a long center fin, and two side fins for stability in moving water, or two side fins and no center fin when you want to keep things loose and fast turning.